nal-labs/nal-aa-examples/doc/nal-aa-solution.md

 Nal-AA is a system based on the ERC4337 protocol, featuring AA accounts, gas payment subsidies, and the ability to pay using any ERC20 Token:

 1. **AA Account**: Users can create an AA account and designate an account owner to sign transactions.
 The AA account can hold any on-chain assets, such as ETH, ERC20 tokens, NFTs, and more.
-2. **Gas Payment Subsidy**: The Nal-AA system has the capability to cover gas fees.
-Any user able to call the Nal-Paymaster service interface can receive subsidized gas payments.
+2. **Gas Fee Delegation**: The Nal-AA system provides a seamless gas fee payment service, enabling users to delegate these costs effortlessly.
+Users who can access the Nal-Paymaster service interface are able to assign their gas fees to the system, simplifying the transaction process and enhancing their blockchain experience.
 3. **ERC20 Token Gas Payments**: Any user can use their ERC20 tokens to cover gas fees by pre-authorizing the Paymaster contract address.

 <aside>